Karashan/neo4j-data-processing/README.md

 - How many directors Christian Bale and Michael Caine worked with?
 - Which actor/actresses does a specific customer probably like the most, who we can recommend to this customer in the future,  based on all the movies he/she rated?

-Here's a visual representation of a small fraction of data in the database:
+Here's the [project report](CSCI5751_Project1_Phase3_Avatar.pdf) and a visual representation of a small fraction of data in the database:
 ![Graph Database Visual](img/database.png)